 Ever wanted to design and publish your own books?
 We certainly have.
 Leading designers Tony Brook and Adrian Shaughnessy thought the same too.
-So, five years ago, frustrated at mainstream publishers, they launched Unit Editions.
+So, in 2010, frustrated at mainstream publishers, they launched Unit Editions.

-Here, as part of our learn a new skill in 2015 campaign, Shaughnessy explains how he and Brook ventured into the world of self-publishing without loosing money, and how, with a bit of self-promo savvy, you could design and publish your own books too.
+Here, we talk to Shaughnessy about how he and Brook ventured into the world of self-publishing without losing money, and how, with a bit of self-promo savvy, you could design and publish your own books too.

 03. Think global